 Pursuant to N.C.
-Gen. Stat.
-143B-437.02A(a)(4), a Production Company will be ineligible for a grant under the Program or, if awarded a grant, will be ineligible for any disbursement of grant funds under the grant and the Program if the Secretary determines, in his sole discretion, that the production involves one or more of the following conditions:
+Gen. Stat. § 143B-437.02B(a)(4), a Production Company will be ineligible for a grant under the Program or, if awarded a grant, will be ineligible for any disbursement of grant funds under the grant and the Program if the Secretary determines in his sole discretion that the production involves one or more of the following conditions:

-- The production contains material that is "obscene," as defined in N.C.
-Gen. Stat. § 14190.1. - 2) The production contains material that is "harmful to minors" as defined in N.C.
+- 1) The production contains material that is "obscene," as defined in N.C.
+Gen. Stat. § 14-190.1. - 2) The production contains material that is "harmful to minors" as defined in N.C.
 Gen. Stat. § 14-190.13. - 3) The production has the primary purpose of political advertising, fundraising, or marketing (other than marketing a product or service by commercial). - 4) The production is for news programming, including weather, financial market and/or current events reporting. - 5) The production is for live sporting event programming, including pre-event and post event coverage and scripted sports entertainment.
-Note that the term does not include commercial advertising, an episodic television series, a television pilot, a music video, a motion picture, or a documentary production in which sporting events are presented through archived historical footage or similar footage taken at least thirty (30) days before it is used.
+Note that the term does not include commercial advertising, an episodic television series, a television pilot, a music video, a motion picture, or a documentary production in which sporting events are presented through archived historical footage or similar footage taken at least 30 days before it is used. (per N.C.
+Gen. Stat. §143B-437.02B(b)(3) an Esports event is not considered a live sporting event) - 6) It fails to display a promotional logo, website link, statement, or some combination thereof that has been approved by the Department indicating the production was recorded in or broadcast from North Carolina.